langersteff/autolabeling/README.md

 # AUTOMATIC LABELING OF MOUNTAIN BIKING SENSORY DATA

-This is the code and the dataset to our publication "AUTOMATIC LABELING OF MOUNTAIN BIKING SENSORY DATA".
+This is the code and the dataset to our submission "AUTOMATIC LABELING OF MOUNTAIN BIKING SENSORY DATA".

 ### Abstract
 ```